del-skillsunion/github-simple-command/README.md

 ## Git Add
 `git add` is used to stage the all the file for commit to your local repository by the following command.

+## Git Branch
+`git branch` is used to see list of available branch on local repository